onflow/cadence-lang.org/versioned_docs/version-1.0/anti-patterns.md

-There are some scenarios where using an authorized account reference (`auth(...) &Account`) is necessary, such as a cold storage multi-sig, but those cases are rare and such usage should still be avoided unless absolutely necessary.
+There are some scenarios where using an authorized account reference (`auth(...) &Account`) is necessary, such as a cold storage multi-sig, but those cases are rare and should only be used if it is a very restricted subset of account functionality that is required.

 ## Public functions and fields should be avoided